linuxdeepin/dde-manual-content/src/assets/dde/en_US/p_dde.md

 2. Click **Wireless Network** to enter the setting page of wireless network.
 3. Switch on **Wireless Network Adapter** to enable the wireless network.
 4. Click **Connect to Hidden Network**.
-5. Enter the name, SSID, and other required info.
+5. Enter the name (SSID), and other required info.
 6. Click **Save**.

 #### Hotspot

-Hotspot changes the connected network signal to WLAN hotspot, so that other devices nearby can connect to the hotspot and surf the Internet.
-To enable hotspot, your computer must connect to a network and have a wireless network adapter that supports hotspot.
+A personal hotspot converts your computer's network signal into a wireless hotspot for other devices within a certain distance to connect wirelessly.
+To enable a wireless hotspot, the computer must have a wireless network card that supports the hotspot function.

 1. On the homepage of Control Center, click ![network_normal](../common/network_normal.svg).
 2. Click **Personal Hotspot**.